 Drew: Our band is called Run With The Hunted.
 There are five of us.
 My name is Drew, I am the vocalist, Jason plays bass, Jonathan plays guitar, Ian also plays guitar and Matt plays drums.
 We formed in early 2007 in our hometown of Phoenix, Arizona in the United States.
 Most of us were in previous bands that were breaking up and we wanted to start something totally new and different from anything we’d ever done before.
 The band was not started to express any certain set of ideological beliefs; it was meant to be an outlet for expression for us as individuals.
 Along the way the band has taken on a life of its own; all of us have discovered new things about ourselves and the world we live in and our views and beliefs have changed accordingly.
 I like to think of our band as a living organism in that sense; we ebb and flow and grow and change as our relationships with each other deepen and our experiences in the world broaden.
 We’ve been fortunate to establish personal relationships with all of the bands you mentioned above, and in some way, those bands have indeed influenced us.
 On a personal level, 7 Generations was instrumental in my journey into veganism and exploration of radical politics within hardcore/punk.
 Trial has played an equally important role in my life are one of my absolute favorite bands.
 I wouldn’t say these bands were our main influences when we started, but throughout the course of the band they have all inspired, helped, or touched us in some meaningful way.

-Your name is coming from Charles Bukowski, why did you choose the name Run With The Hunted and what other literature you enjoy reading?
+Your name comes from Charles Bukowski, why did you choose the name Run With The Hunted and what other literature you enjoy reading?

 Jonathan: Run With The Hunted, for those who didn’t already know, is the title of the posthumously published collection of the works of author Charles Bukowski.
 I find Charles Bukowski’s writing to be pointedly harsh and decidedly unapologetic; that’s exactly the type of message we wished to send through our music.
 As a reflection of these qualities, we adopted the title of his finest work as our own.
 During my earliest experiences with Bukowski’s writing, I found him obscene and crudely entertaining, but the more I read (and the deeper I delved in to his poetry) the more I grew to enjoy and embrace his straightforward approach and the honesty with which he wrote.
 Once the shock value of his foul language and raunchy subject matter wore off, I found a subtle and unexpected beauty to his work.
 When I was able to uncover that beauty, I felt I’d found his true essence.
 I can only hope that we should embody even a percentage of that beauty through our own work.

 A lot of vegan straight edge kids from the USA talk about the book “Ishmael” by Daniel Quinn.
-I doubt it will ever be translated into Bulgarian and it’s not easy to get my hands on this book, but I have watched the movie “Instinct” with Anthony Hopkins and Cuba Gooding Jr. Can you go into more details why so much hardcore kids like Daniel Quinn’s books and what they are all about?
+I have watched the movie “Instinct” with Anthony Hopkins and Cuba Gooding Jr. Can you go into more details why so much hardcore kids like Daniel Quinn’s books and what they are all about?